rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_db_sources_destinations.md

 DBSource<MySimpleRow> source = new DBSource<MySimpleRow>("SourceTable");
 ```

-For the `DBSource`, you can also specifiy some Sql code to retrieve your data:
+For the `DBSource`, you can also specify some Sql code to retrieve your data:

 ```C#
 DBSource<MySimpleRow> source = new DBSource<MySimpleRow>() {